the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 }
 ```

-The cool thing here is that could define many other modes that are useful for your specific context.
+The cool thing here is that you can define other tool call modes that are useful for your specific context.

 Just make sure it's easy to surface the observed tool calls from production logic to your eval pipeline (cf. the `agent_response.tool_calls` in our above code).

-It's worth noting that captured actions aren't confined to tool calls, necessarily.
+It's worth noting that agent actions aren't confined to tool calls, necessarily.
-For example, maybe you want to ensure a sub-agent is correctly called and executed, or maybe you want to ensure an interrupt is raised before a particular tool is called.
+For example, maybe you want to ensure a **sub-agent** is correctly called and executed, or maybe you want to ensure an **interrupt** is triggered before a particular tool is called.
 These are great extensions of the spirit of the Second T (and maybe I'll think of a better T-starting category name for them, someday)!

-**“But,"** you ask, **"just checking that tools were called isn’t enough.
+#### ❓ But BOS, just checking that tools were called isn’t enough.
 It _can't_ be enough.
-How do we know the answer the agent gave is actually true?”**
+How do we know the answer the agent gave is actually _true_?

 ### 🎯 T3: Truth